i18next/next-i18next/README.md

 No other requirements: `next-i18next` simplifies internationalisation for your [NextJs](https://nextjs.org/) app without extra dependencies.

-Production ready: `next-i18next` supports you passing translations and configuration options into pages as props with SSG/SSR support.
+Production ready: `next-i18next` supports passing translations and configuration options into pages as props with SSG/SSR support.

 ## How does it work?